Cardi B: Achievements

-Cardi B is the recipient of numerous accolades, including a Grammy Award, eight Billboard Music Awards (including three consecutive Top Rap Female Artist wins), eight Guinness World Records, six American Music Awards, four MTV Video Music Awards, six BET Awards (including Album of the Year), and fourteen BET Hip Hop Awards.
+Cardi B is the recipient of numerous accolades, including a Grammy Award, eight Billboard Music Awards (including three consecutive Top Rap Female Artist wins), eight Guinness World Records, nine American Music Awards, four MTV Video Music Awards, six BET Awards (including Album of the Year), and fourteen BET Hip Hop Awards.
 Invasion of Privacy—which made her the first female rapper to win the Grammy Award for Best Rap Album as a solo artist—became the first female rap album in fifteen years to be nominated for a Grammy Award for Album of the Year.

 Time included her on their annual list of the 100 most influential people in the world in 2018.
 She received the ASCAP award for Songwriter of the Year in 2019, becoming the first female rapper to win the award.
 She received the honor for the second time in 2020, making her the first female songwriter to win the award twice.
 In 2020, Cardi B became the first female rapper to be named Woman of the Year at the Billboard Women in Music Awards.

 Cardi B is the female rapper with the most Billboard Hot 100 number one singles (5) and the one with the most total weeks on the top position (16).
 "I Like It" became the first song led by a female rapper to surpass a billion streams on Spotify, making her the first woman in hip hop with multiple billion-streamers on the service, and the female rapper with the second-most, with a total of four so far.
 With the singles "Taki Taki" and "WAP" she became the only female rapper to top the global Spotify chart multiple times.
 Since August 2020, "WAP" holds the record of the biggest first-week streams for a song in the United States.
 Invasion of Privacy was the top female rap album of the 2010s, according to the Billboard 200 decade-end chart.
 It became the longest-charting album by a female rapper on the Billboard 200, and the most-streamed female rap album on Spotify.